 I am inspired by people who persevere through adversity and lead with integrity in the face of pressure to do the opposite.

 What is a goal you have your eyes set on?

-My greatest goal is to raise my three daughters to be lights in dark places and overflow with love and generosity for others.
+My greatest goal is to raise my four children to be lights in dark places and overflow with love and generosity for others.

 What does success in your role look like?

 Empowering a legal team of indispensable business partners that exemplify RGP values.

 What was your best day at work at RGP?

 There have been so many great days at RGP, but my first global management meeting (Nashville 2018) is certainly a highlight.
 We focused on important matters to push the company forward and made deeper connections with each other.
 It was wonderful to be able to spend meaningful time with my colleagues from all over the world.